 Independence Hall of Korea: Place of Korean history

 If you want to know more Korean culture, visit this large Korean history museum.
-Was established in 15, August 1987, Independence Hall of Korea focuses on independence movements in Japanese Colonial Period.
-With seven indoor exhibition rooms, the first room is for prehistoric age to Joseon Dynasty exhibitions.
+Was established in 15, August 1987, Independence Hall of Korea focuses on independence movements during the Japanese Colonial Period.
+With seven indoor exhibition rooms, the first room is dedicated to exhibits from the prehistoric age to the Joseon Dynasty.

 Suwon’s Hwaseong Fortress: big influence on Korean culture

-Hwaseong Fortress is listed in UNESCO World Heritage Site.
-It is brick and and stone walls surrounding center of Suwon city, Gyeonggi-do Province.
-During Josen dynasty, in 1794-1796, the fortress was built by King Jeongjo for his father remain and defensive purpose, Crown Prince Jangheon.
-The fortress is considered is proof of.
-It is actually an excellent architecture collected ideas brought both from East and West.
-If you are a huge fan of Korean culture, you surely understand more about social and technical development in 18th century in Korea by visiting this fortress.
+Hwaseong Fortress is listed as a UNESCO World Heritage Site and features brick and stone walls surrounding the city center of Suwon city, Gyeonggi-do Province.
+During the Joseon dynasty in 1794-1796, the fortress was built by King Jeongjo for his father’s remains and for defensive purposes, Crown Prince Jangheon.
+It has excellent architecture that is the culmination of ideas brought from both the East and West.
+If you are a huge fan of Korean culture, you can surely learn more about social and technical development in 18th century in Korea by visiting this fortress.

-Gyeongju is a coastal city of North Gyeongsang Province in South Korea.
-It is was the second largest city in the province and the capital of Silla kingdom.
-Gyeongju was famous for its name ”the museum without walls”.
-There are some historical sites belonging to Gyeongju was listed in UNESCO World Heritage Sites.
-Explore Korean culture and history in a wide range!
+Gyeongju is a coastal city of the North Gyeongsang Province in South Korea.
+It was the second largest city in the province and the capital of Silla kingdom.
+Gyeongju was famous for its name, “the museum without walls”.
+There are historical sites belonging to Gyeongju that are listed as UNESCO World Heritage Sites.
+Explore Korean culture and history!
 Come to Gyeongju!

-#Tip: Gyeongju is known as one of the most attractive destination for both domestic and international tourists.
-Make sure that you book everything in advance and focus one some places interest you most when planning to stay at Gyeongju
+Gyeongju is known as one of the most attractive destinations for both domestic and international tourists.
+Make sure that you book everything in advance and plan on which places interest you most when staying in Gyeongju

 Your tour ends with happiness, pleasure and fulillness.
 I am sure that though there are some neighbors like Chinese, Japan and Vietnam being rich in culture, Korea definitely brings you a very different and distinct taste of culture.
 Come to Korea, particularly Seoul to not also exploring Korean culture but also reflecting yourself in the ancient history.